s1van/ioscm/README.md

         	<SyncMode>SYNC_ALL</SyncMode>
    		</Stream>

-Here <traceDir> gives the path of the folder that contains all the I/O trace files.
+Here ``<traceDir>`` gives the path of the folder that contains all the I/O trace files.
 For each trace file, the replayer will then launch a thread for replaying.
-Besides, <dataLocation> specifies where to access the data, and <dataIsDir> indicates whether the specific locaiton contains one singel file, or a set of files.
-If false, all launched streams will access the same file concurrently; otherwise, for each trace found in <traceDir>, there must be one data file using the same file name within <dataLocation>.
+Besides, ``<dataLocation>`` specifies where to access the data, and ``<dataIsDir>`` indicates whether the specific locaiton contains one singel file, or a set of files.
+If false, all launched streams will access the same file concurrently; otherwise, for each trace found in ``<traceDir>``, there must be one data file using the same file name within ``<dataLocation>``.

-In addition, two options are supplied to let the user slightly twist the I/O trace at runtime.
+In addition, two options are supplied to let the user slightly twist the I/O trace at runtime. ``<intervalScaleFactor>`` allow user to scale the ``wait_after_operation(seconds)`` in trace as needed.
+For instance, assigning a value 2 would simply double the waiting time. ``<SyncMode>`` is another handy option.
+Value ``SYNC_ALL`` change all opeations to synchrounous; and value ``ASYNC_ALL`` asynchrounous.

+There is also one AsynchronousFileChannel specific option, ``<AIOPoolSize>``.
+The value of this tag specifies the size of the thread pool for asynchronous I/O.

+##Raw Device Support##
+Raw Device access is a way to bypass OS cache buffers for Java programs.
+To enable such functionality, the jar package needs to be launched with ``-Dsun.nio.PageAlignDirectMemory=true`` argument.
+More details can be found in script ``tests / TraceReplayer7Batch.sh``.

 #Combine Different Stream Groups#